-- Safety goggles and protective clothing must be worn by the operator and any bystanders.

-- Even if your everyday glasses

-have impact resistant lenses, they

-are NOT safety glasses, and may

-not provide adequate protection.

-- Do not position your head directly in front of or over the throttle body. - Do not pour gasoline down the throttle body when cranking or running the engine, when working with fuel delivery systems or any open fuel line.

-- Do not use fuel injector cleaning solvents when performing diagnostic testing. - Keep cigarettes, sparks, open flame and other sources of ignition away from vehicle. - Keep a dry chemical (Class B) fire extinguisher rated for gasoline, chemical and electrical fires in work area.
+- Safety goggles and protective clothing must be worn by the operator and any bystanders. - Even if your everyday glasses have impact resistant lenses, they are NOT safety glasses, and may not provide adequate protection. - Do not position your head directly in front of or over the throttle body. - Do not pour gasoline down the throttle body when cranking or running the engine, when working with fuel delivery systems or any open fuel line. - Engine backfire can occur when the air cleaner is out of position. - Do not use fuel injector cleaning solvents when performing diagnostic testing. - Keep cigarettes, sparks, open flame and other sources of ignition away from vehicle. - Keep a dry chemical (Class B) fire extinguisher rated for gasoline, chemical and electrical fires in work area.